greg0ire/git_template/README.md

 ### Composer hook

 This set of scripts monitor `composer.lock` changes and updates your vendor dependencies when appropriate.
+Additionally, it checks composer.json for validity on pre-commit.
 It assumes Composer is [globally installed][1].

 ### Sismo hook